 Payment would be made directly into my business account at least 24 hours prior to your appointment time.
 Cash payments are accepted at the beginning of each session.

 Please call or text me on 07962158635 to arrange a suitable appointment time.

 I am a qualified integrative counsellor and member of the British Association for Counselling and Psychotherapy (BACP).
-I have extensive experience of working with psychological and emotional issues; supporting children, teenagers and adults within a variety of settings.
+I have extensive experience of working with psychological and emotional issues; supporting adults within a variety of settings.
 I am trained to listen skilfully and use various therapeutic approaches and models to help you access buried feelings.
 I tailor the approach specifically to fit you and the issues you present, my approach is known as person centred which is the foundation of my integrative practice.
-I also employ psychodynamic and cognitive behavioural therapy (CBT), providing long or short term therapy, I am here to offer a safe, confidential, non- judgemental space just for you.
-More importantly I am an empathic, caring human being who really does want to help you feel better
+I also employ psychodynamic and cognitive behavioural therapy (CBT), providing long or short term therapy.
+I am here to offer a safe, confidential, non- judgemental space just for you.
+More importantly I am an empathic, caring human being who really does want to help you feel better.